EVENT

 Interested in our event?
 Contact us to learn more.

-This one day event in London on 4 November 2025 is your opportunity to hear from our team of power research analysts alongside senior industry leaders as they engage in insightful discussion that explores the key drivers and challenges of the power investment landscape.
-It is expected to bring together investors, project developers, utilities, and grid operators interested in developing, pricing, financing, buying and selling renewable energy projects across the UK and Europe.
+This is your opportunity to hear from our team of power research analysts alongside senior industry leaders as they discuss the key challenges and opportunities for investment in the European power market.
+This event brings together a senior group of investors, project developers, utilities, policy makers and grid operators interested in developing, pricing, financing, buying and selling renewable energy projects across the UK and Europe.

 Be part of the agenda and get your brand in front of the audience through a panel discussion or a fireside chat with a senior Wood Mackenzie Analyst.